Aliens Found? Scientists Discover Fresh Evidence Of Life On Jupiter's Moon Europa

 Uploaded by ANGELUS on Wikipedia

-So has life really been found in space?
+So has life been found in space?

 Real Aliens on Europa the Moon of Jupiter.